maxkueng/irma/README.md

 ### Receiving Messages

-Note: The bot will only receive messages that are either sent to it directly ore mention it in the message body.
+Note: The bot will only receive messages that are either sent to it directly or mention it in the message body.

 Receive channel message: